 My kids love wearable art.
 Making it is fun and telling everyone they made it themselves is even better!
-This fabric printing method is especially do-able because it doesn’t require any specialty fabric paints or markers, just plain old crayons.
+This DIY t shirt printing method is especially do-able because it doesn’t require any specialty fabric paints or markers, just plain old crayons.

 Did you guys know it’s possible to heat set plain old crayons to be permanent on cotton fabric?
 You can!
 It’s easy and uses up old crayons instead of investing in more supplies that you only use for one project!
-Grab an old t shirt and get busy drawing, printing, and showing off!
+Grab an old shirt and get ready for DIY t shirt printing..

-While you could color straight on to the fabric we’re going to color on sandpaper and then transfer that image to the fabric.
+While you could color straight on to the fabric we’re going to color on sandpaper and then transfer that image to the fabric for this DIY t shirt printing process.
 If you have ever watched a child try to color on fabric I will tell you it’s not easy.
 Fabric is stretchy and squishy.
 Unless you stretch it it’s almost impossible for a little one to color back and forth without the fabric wadding up in a really frustrating way.